elegant-scipy/elegant-scipy/markdown/ch5.markdown

 plt.imshow(color.label2rgb(auto_seg_40, tiger));
 ```

-Actually, in champter 3 we did the segmentation a bunch of times with different thresholds and then (because we're human, so we can) picked one that produced a good segmentation.
+Actually, in chapter 3 we did the segmentation a bunch of times with different thresholds and then (because we're human, so we can) picked one that produced a good segmentation.
 This is a completely unsatisfying way to program image segmentation.
-Clearly, we need a way to automate to do this.
+Clearly, we need a way to automate this.

 We can see that the higher threshold seems to producing a better segmentation.
 But we have a ground truth, so we can actually put a number to this!